CodePath-Project404/Dating_Project_2021/README.md

 * Users can post a picture of themselves
 * Users can like or dislike another user
 * If the user dislikes another user that user is removed from the feed
-* A list of people who liked your post
+* User can see who liked their photo
 * Users can send a private message to other user

 **Optional Nice-to-have Stories**